Incontinence Care After a Hysterectomy

 • Sleeping problems.

-Urinary incontinence is a loss of bladder control that commonly leads to urinary leakage, although incontinence may not be experienced until years after the procedure occurs.
+UI is the loss of bladder control that commonly leads to urinary leakage, although it may not be experienced until years after you have your hysterectomy.
+Symptoms of UI may include:

-Urinary incontinence can happen after a hysterectomy because the procedure affects your pelvic muscles to a great degree.
-In fact, in an observational study, PubMed reports that 60% of women who undergo hysterectomies have an increased risk of experiencing incontinence.
+You may experience UI symptoms following a hysterectomy because the procedure affects your pelvic muscles to a great degree.
+In fact, in an observational study, PubMed reported that 60% of women who undergo hysterectomies have an increased risk of experiencing UI.
+Other reasons you may experience UI post-surgery include:

 • Your uterus is near your bladder nerves, and these nerves can sometimes become damaged during the removal of your uterus.
 Nerve damage is a common cause of incontinence.